Coping with Changes in Your Intimate Relationship

 Being sexual in a relationship is part of how we have a sense of closeness and intimacy.
 “It was very comforting; there were periods when we were very anxious, devastated, scared… and being sexual with each other was real important.
 It became a time of connecting, a time of reassurance, a time of pleasure, it was a time when things felt normal when nothing else felt normal.
 Our life was unraveling and being sexual with each other was a time that felt good.”

 The loss of the sexual relationship is a major part of the grief and sense of loss that caregivers experience while caring for a loved one.
 If the caregiver is tired and exhausted, frustrated and confused, it is hard to feel sexually attractive.
-"I became more of a caregiver and less of a romantic partner; it's very hard to be sexual when you are acting like the mother," said Ann.
-Anger and guilt can lead to not feeling good about one's self, which can make it hard to be turned on sexually.
+“I became more of a caregiver and less of a romantic partner; itʼs very hard to be sexual when you are acting like the mother,” said Ann.
+Anger and guilt can lead to not feeling good about oneʼs self, which can make it hard to feel sexual arousal.

 Some people with dementia become hypersexual and need medication to decrease their sex drive.
-Inappropriate overtures to a nonspouse, verbal obscenities and undressing in public are behaviors that cause concern.
+Inappropriate overtures to a nonspouse, verbal obscenities, and undressing in public are behaviors that may cause significant concern and challenges.
 When the spouse is exhibiting these behaviors, caregivers can find themselves even less willing sexual partners.